-If you are feeling lazy to cook for yourself or too busy to go to the shop, there are phone apps that can help you with these issues.
+You’ve probably noticed by now that food is available almost everywhere and immediately in Vietnam.
+If you are feeling lazy to cook for yourself or too busy to go to the shop, there are phone apps that you can rely on.

 Are you a foodie yourself?
 Here’s the app perfect for you.
-Foody is a community app where users come together, share their experience in a certain restaurant, give their reviews and tips.
+Foody is a community app where users come together, share their experiences about restaurants, give their reviews and tips.
 Using this app will make it easier to find the must-try food and restaurants in the city!

-Just like everyone who moved to Vietnam, language barrier is something that will take time to break.
-TO help you ease this problem a little bit, here are some phone apps that can assist you to get by everyday in communicating with the locals.
+Just like everyone who moved to Vietnam, the language barrier is something that will take time to overcome.
+To give you a helping hand, here are some phone apps that can assist you in communicating with the locals.

-If you need help in improving or even us learning basic Vietnamese, Duolingo can help you with it!
-This app will help you improve your speaking, listening, and reading ability with your prefered new language to learn.
+If you need help improving on or even just learning basic Vietnamese, Duolingo can help you.
+This app will help you improve your speaking, listening, and reading ability with your preferred new language to learn.
 Duolingo also covers different languages.

 We get it, Vietnamese is not an easy language to learn.
-Even Vietnam is slowly taking the next level to have everyone learn English, you will still encounter daily scenes where language is indeed a barrier.
-The great thing about Google translate is that you can download the translation, therefore, you can use the app even offline too.
+Even though Vietnam is striving to have every young person learn English, you will still encounter daily interactions with the older generations where the language is indeed a barrier.
+The great thing about Google translate is that you can download the translation, allowing you to use the app offline.

-While you are new in Vietnam and your network is still in the process of building up, at some point you will need assistance in some work, either in your apartment or daily life struggle where you will need to reach out to some one for a service or a simple help.
+While you are new in Vietnam and your network is still in the process of building up, at some point, you will need assistance in completing some work or errands so you’ll need to reach out to someone or service for help.

 This is your go-to app if you need any cleaning to be done around your house.
 You can easily book the cleaning service you need in advance and get a discount depending on how many hours you want to book.
-You can choose yourself which cleaning personnel or company you prefer to do the job for you!
+You can choose yourself which cleaning personnel or company you prefer to get the job done.